 Self-hosted analytics: User → Your website → Your servers → Your dashboard

 That middle step makes all the difference.
-With traditional analytics, you're sharing data with a third party.
+With traditional analytics, you share data with a third party.
 With self-hosting, data never leaves your control.

 GDPR: No international data transfers if you host in the EU.
 Full control over data retention and deletion.
 No third-party data sharing to manage.